Entodi/meshnet-pytorch/README.md

 # Questions

-You can ask any questions about implementation and training by sending message to **eidos92@gmail.com**.
+If you have any questions about implementation and training, don't hesitate to either open an issue here or send an email to **eidos92@gmail.com**.